How to Prepare to Buy a House in One Year

 Also, look into programs that offer assistance with down payments.

-Saving for a down payment isn't about sacrificing everything today.
-But about making smart choices for a better tomorrow.
+Saving for a down payment involves making smart choices today to create a better tomorrow.

 Are you tired of losing track of where your money goes each month?